TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 - This may be helpful if you know your user wants to quickly see popular transit options such as the Subway in New York.

 ### Why can't I see a certain transportation or service card?
-- Transit may not be running or is available in your area.
+- that service may not currently be running or be available in your area.
 If you feel like a service is missing please reach out to us to confirm.